Text: Introduction to Electrodynamics by David Griffiths

-Faraday’s Laws This demo shows Faraday’s Law, a basic principle of electrmagnetism predicting how an electromotive force can be generated by passing a bar magnet through a loop of wire.
+This demo shows Faraday’s Law, a basic principle of electrmagnetism predicting how an electromotive force can be generated by passing a bar magnet through a loop of wire.
 The result of this is a pulse of current that travels through the circuit.
-This pulse can be shown either using an oscilloscope, which will show the pulse in voltage, or using a simple ammeter that shows the real time voltage passing through the loop.
+This pulse can be shown either using an oscilloscope, which will show the pulse in voltage over a period of time, or using a simple ammeter that shows the real time voltage passing through the loop.

 Chapter 9: Electromagnetic waves

-Light Pipe This demonstration shows how the angle of incidence of a laser on a plexiglass light guide can change how the light is reflected and refracted along the guide.
+This demonstration shows how the angle of incidence of a laser on a Plexiglas light guide can change how the light is reflected and refracted along the guide.
 You can show a variety of scenarios from total internal reflection to total transmission and accompanying refraction through the guide.